annemargalith/is477-fall2023-final-project/README.md

 docker run --rm -v ${PWD}:/is477 annem6/is477-fall2023 python prepare_data.py

-The workflow can also be ran by using snakemake and running the following code:
+The workflow can also be ran by using snakemake and running the following codes:

+snakemake --cores 1 prepare
+snakemake --cores 1 profile
+snakemake --cores 1 analyze

 ## License